Precious and Semi-Precious Gemstone and Mineral Glossary

-Trillion Cut A faceted cut in a triangular shape with 44 facets.
+A faceted cut in a triangular shape with 44 facets.

 Waxy One of the technical terms used to refer to the luster of a gemstone.
 Turquoise is an example of a gem with a waxy luster.

 Window In a well cut faceted gem, the pavilion facets (those on the lower half of the stone) should reflect light back out the top or table of the stone.
-If the facets are cut below the critical angle for the particular material, light will pass right through the stone instead of being reflected back towards your eye.
+If the facets are cut below the critical angle for the particular material, light will pass right through the stone instead of being reflected back toward the eye.
 When this happens the gem will lack sparkle and brilliance.